-More specifically, the FDA is working with stakeholders—industry, health care providers, patients, payers, and investors—to build a strong Case for Quality.
+As part of this effort, the FDA is working with stakeholders—industry, health care providers, patients, payers, and investors—to build a strong Case for Quality program.

 The FDA launched the Case for Quality in 2011 following an in-depth review of device quality data and feedback from both FDA and industry stakeholders.
 The FDA's analysis flagged certain widespread or common manufacturing risks that impact product quality.
 The review also showed manufacturers that focus on and manage those risks often become more productive, receiving fewer complaints, needing to open fewer Corrective and Preventive Actions and investigations, and having lower quality-related product costs than their competitors.

 In simple terms, the review identified that an investment in quality has long-term payoffs.

 Benefits for Industry, Health Care Providers, and Patients

 Focusing on the quality of medical devices is in everyone's best interest.

 Medical device manufacturers can reduce costs and increase their profits by focusing on quality measures during medical device design and production.
 This quality improvement approach pays dividends in customer satisfaction and provides significant competitive advantages.
 The Case for Quality program helps the FDA and manufacturers understand and sustain the link between a quality improvement approach and the benefits such approach provides.

 Increased product quality also benefits hospitals, payers, health care providers, and patients by generating confidence among them that the devices they rely on will perform as intended.
 Additionally, focusing on quality measures can allow for a smoother submission review process and therefore a faster access to high-quality devices for consumers.